eBay Account Flagged? Here’s what to do…

 - List items ranked “hot” “very hot” or “super hot”

 - Constantly list items, delete items and work on your store.
 Do not expect to just push 10,000 items in a day and instantly get a huge amount of sales.
 However, you will get sales when you delete items that don’t sell and continue to optimize your store on a daily and monthly basis.
-Karim advises deleting any item that hasn’t sold in the last 60 days and says his students have more deletion filters too.
+It’s best to delete any item that hasn’t sold in the last 60 days.

 - Allocate 35% of your listings to the Salefreaks Locator.